browniebroke/browniebroke.com/src/posts/2022-01-19-convert-existing-poetry-to-src-layout/index.md

    + pythonpath = ["src"]
    ```

-   If using pytest <7, you'll also need to install `pytest-srcpaths`:
+   If using pytest version lower than 7, you'll also need to install `pytest-srcpaths`:

    ```sh
    poetry add -D pytest-srcpaths